jwestfall69/openkey-kabuki/README.md

 **NOTE**: Additional components maybe needed if you need to revert any previously made desuicide modifications to the arcade PCB.
 Check the Arcade PCB Prep section at the bottom for details.

 #### Assembly
+The first thing you should do is a test fit of the socket into the openkey-kabuki PCB.
+I came across a couple PCBs in a batch that didn't fit and wasn't until after I had soldered the SMD components that I found this out.

+As you can see in the first socket in the picture below the pins start out wide then go skinny.
+Normally the wide part is used to keep the socket up off a board, however the openkey-kabuki PCB has extra wide through holes to allow it to sit flush with the plastic part of the socket.
+Doing this allows the pins from the socket to be long enough to fit properly into the CPU socket of the arcade board.

+![socket soldering1](images/socket_soldering1.jpg)

 You should solder the SMD components first.
 Take special care to void getting any solder into any of the socket through holes.

   * If you install the dip switch block I would advise testing it
   * If you are using the solder jumpers instead, these can be done now or after everything is fully assembled.

-As you can see in the first socket in the picture below the pins start out wide then go skinny.
-Normally the wide part is used to keep the socket up off a board, however the openkey-kabuki PCB has extra wide through holes to allow it to sit flush with the plastic part of the socket.
-Doing this allows the pins from the socket to be long enough to fit properly into the CPU socket of the arcade board.

-![socket soldering1](images/socket_soldering1.jpg)

 When soldering the socket its best to not use a ton of solder.
 The below picture is a board where the socket hasn't been soldered in yet.